NixOS/rfcs/rfcs/0095-enable-docheck-by-default.md

 [design]: #detailed-design

 The basic idea is quite simple
-- New `doCheck` semantic should be implemented.
+- New `doCheck`/`doInstallCheck` semantic should be implemented.
 - By default `doCheck` option should be enabled as long as `stdenv.hostPlatform == stdenv.buildPlatform`.
 - Non-reproducible test prevention should be implemented.
 - All failing packages should be fixed or updated with `doCheck = false;`

-**New doCheck semantics:**
+**New `doCheck`/`doInstallCheck` semantics:**
-Instead of boolean it should accept these values:
-- `true` - Run both `checkPhase` and `installCheckPhase`.
-- `false` - Do not execute `checkPhase` nor `installCheckPhase`.
-- `"checkPhase"` - Execute `checkPhase` only.
-- `"installCheckPhase"` - Execute `installCheckPhase` only.
+In addition to booleans, `doCheck`/`doInstallCheck` should also accept strings.
+- String value should be considered as `false`
-- _Anything else_ - Same as `false` but also adds some verbosity which makes it valuable if it has a comment or actual reason why the test fails.
-For example "Requires X11 server" or "Requires network access".
+- It should be used as a place for comment on why the check is disabled.
+For
+  example: "Requires X11 server" or "Requires network access".

 **Non-reproducible tests prevention:**
 There are multiple options.
 Here I am going to list a few: